NBA Cup: Uniforms and courts

 Starting with the 2024 NBA Cup, home teams wore the "Statement" edition uniforms and road teams wear the "Association" edition uniforms.
 The courts used for the 2024 tournament featured a fully painted maple surface with three concentric circles.
 The NBA Cup is displayed at center court, and silhouettes of the trophy are also painted on the free-throw lanes.
 The court designs contrast with the home team's "Statement" uniform for that particular season.

 The 2024 semifinal and final round court featured a similar aesthetic as the team-specific NBA Cup courts for that year, with bracket motifs complementing the three concentric circles and blue and red gradients representing the Eastern and Western Conferences respectively.

 The courts used in the 2025 NBA Cup were again based on each team's "Statement" uniform, but with personalized overlays representing each team's identities.
 Previous Cup champions Los Angeles Lakers and Milwaukee Bucks have a slight variation to their NBA Cup court, adding the year within the base of the cup trophy at center court to signify the season in which the team won the NBA Cup.
+For the semifinal and final games at Las Vegas, the court featured a 5x5 mosaic pattern and a stylized bracket pattern at center court.

+Due to slippery conditions involving their NBA Cup court, the Lakers used their normal court for their cup game against the Dallas Mavericks on November 28, as well as the quarterfinal game against the San Antonio Spurs.
+The Orlando Magic also used their normal court for their quarterfinal game against the Miami Heat after their NBA Cup court was damaged during storage.

 Impact on the regular season

 With the exception of the championship game, all games in the tournament are counted as regular season games.

-To adjust for the differing number of games played by different teams, the NBA's regular season scheduling formula will be modified so only 80 games for each team are initially announced prior to the beginning of the season, with two other scheduled games announced at the end of the group stage:
+To adjust for the differing number of games played by different teams, the NBA's regular season scheduling formula is modified so only 80 games for each team are initially announced prior to the beginning of the season, with two other scheduled games announced at the end of the group stage: